-One of the primary reasons for choosing to adopt this curriculum is because it emphasises the importance of developing the depth of children’s learning, with equal measure in all subjects.
+One of the primary reasons for choosing to create this curriculum is because it emphasises the importance of developing the depth of children’s learning, with equal measure in all subjects.
+Children need to be able to: ‘Learn, Know and Do’.
 It is the school’s aim for our children to be able to apply their knowledge and skill sets in a range of contexts both in school and real life.

 With the new reading reward scheme, more parents have listened to their children read at home and they are now enthused to engage with this initiative.

 Children enjoy our themed approach to learning and are motivated to learn more.
-They say they learn well because of working walls, Magpie displays, their ‘have-a-go-books’ and the 4 B’s (Brain, Bits and Bobs, Buddy, Boss)
+They say they learn well because of working walls, Magpie displays, their ‘have-a-go-books’ and the 5 B’s (Brain, Bits and Bobs, Board, Buddy, Boss)

 The overall impact is that the children and their families enjoy the educational experience they receive from Doddinghurst Infant School.
 We hope this will stay with them as they progress through education, allowing them to draw on and utilise the skills, which have been embedded at this early stage of their school journey.